This abstract artwork are four women dressed elegantly. They all strike a pose while leaning on their knees.

 Black History at Mia

-Celebrate the exceptional historical and creative cultural contributions made by African American artists with exhibitions, events, videos, stories, and more.
+Celebrate the exceptional historical and creative cultural contributions made by African American artists with exhibitions, videos, stories, and more.

 Black History at Mia

-Celebrate the exceptional historical and creative cultural contributions made by African American artists with exhibitions, events, videos, stories, and more.
+Celebrate the exceptional historical and creative cultural contributions made by African American artists with exhibitions, videos, stories, and more.

 Explore the Art